What is debt consolidation?

 How does debt consolidation work?

 Dealing with multiple unsecured debts with different due dates is tough.
 You have to handle so many things – minimum balance, penalties, and late fees.
 Just when you have paid one bill, another one pops up.
-Debt consolidation helps you to consolidate your loans into one bill with single due date and a fixed interest rate.
+Debt consolidation helps you consolidate your loans into one bill with a single due date and a fixed interest rate.
 The new interest rate is usually lower than what you’re paying right now.
 So it becomes easier for you to simplify your financial life.

 Step 1: You sign-up with a debt consolidation program and list all your unsecured debts.